fkenghagho/RobotVQA/README.md

 - **Objects description:** we design and train a deep convo-neural network to provide an end-to-end dense description of objects in the scene.
 Since context-independent annotation of objects in the scene can be done almost automatically, we can easily generate a big dataset and take advantage of deep learning.
 - **Relationships description:** we design and train a markov logic network to provide a relevant and consistent description of relationships among objects in the scene.
 Markov logic networks are suitable for reasoning about relationships among objects, very flexible(few rules for so many behaviors) and the separation of this module from the object description module enables modularity(changes in the one module does not affect the other module).

+# 2. Typical Scene

-**2. The following figure briefly illustrates the concept:**
+   The following figure briefly illustrates the concept:

 ![Objects and Relationships description](images/illustration.png "Objects and Relationships description")

+# 3. Deep Network

-**3. Our model works as follows:**
+   Our model works as follows:

 ![Objects and Relationships description](images/architecture.png "Model description")

+# 4. Markov Logic Network

-**4. An illustrative markov logic network for consistent description of objects as ell as relationships among them follows:**
+   An illustrative markov logic network for consistent description of objects as ell as relationships among them follows:

 **Types declaration**